FHA Loan Basics

 - Home buyers who use FHA loans pay an upfront mortgage insurance premium (MIP) of 1.75 percent.

-- Borrowers also pay a modest ongoing fee with each monthly payment.
-The amount you pay depends on the risk the FHA takes with your loan.
+- Borrowers also pay a modest ongoing fee with each monthly payment, which depends on the risk the FHA takes with your loan.
 Shorter-term loans, smaller balances, and larger down payments result in lower monthly insurance costs.
 Those charges range from 0.45 percent to 1.05 percent annually.
+Most borrowers with a small down payment and 30-year loan pay 0.85 percent (or 85 basis points).

 FHA loans are available for multiple types of properties.
 In addition to standard single-family homes, you can buy duplexes, manufactured homes, and other types of properties.